milanofthe/pathsim/docs/source/examples/stick_slip.rst

    :alt: block diagram of stick slip system, stick state

-Now lets implement this hybrid dynamical system into `PathSim` starting with importing the `Simulation` and `Connection` classes and the required blocks from the block library:
+Now lets implement this hybrid dynamical system into `PathSim` starting with importing the :class:`.Simulation` and :class:`.Connection` classes and the required blocks from the block library:

 .. code-block:: python